 There will be two mid-term (1.5 hour) and one final (3 hour) examinations, with weights of 20% and 50% respectively.
-Unless otherwise noted, mid-term examinations will take place on Mondays January 30th and March 5th.
+Unless otherwise noted, mid-term examinations will take place on Thursday July 3rd and Tuesday July 15th.
+(Near each other because of Canada day.)
 The date of the final exam is to be determined by the Faculty.
 There is no provision for make-up exams.

-A set of exercises will be assigned weekly.
-Each must be clearly individually hand-written on properly attached clean blue lined loose leaf paper $8.5^{\circ} \times 11^{\circ}$ (e.g. not ripped out of a spiral book) and submitted in person on the following week; that is, Monday at 10:00 sharp before the class begins.
+A set of exercises will be assigned weekly and posted on the course's website.
+Each must be clearly individually hand-written on properly attached clean blue lined loose leaf paper $8.5^{\circ} \times 11^{\circ}$ (e.g., not ripped out of a spiral book) and submitted in person on the following week, that is, Tuesday at 5:30pm sharp when the class begins.
 (Due to the large size of the audience, there cannot be any exception to this rule.
 Please respect it.)
 Those assignments will globally count for 10% of the final mark.
 The purpose of weekly assignments is only to encourage students to work regularly and be up to date with the material.
-For this reason, they will not be corrected in detail, though detailed solutions will be provided on the course's website, usually by Monday afternoon.
+For this reason, they will not be corrected in detail; rather, detailed solutions will be provided on the course's website.
 The corrector will only look for assiduity in answering the questions, not for right and wrong answers.